Religious persecution: Persecution of Hindus

 Hindus constitute approximately 0.5% of the total population of the United States.
 Hindus in the US enjoy both de jure and de facto legal equality.
 However, a series of attacks were made on people Indian origin by a street gang called the "Dotbusters" in New Jersey in 1987, the dot signifying the Bindi dot sticker worn on the forehead by Indian women.
 The lackadaisical attitude of the local police prompted the South Asian community to arrange small groups all across the state to fight back against the street gang.
-The perpetrators have been put to trial.
+The perpetrators have been put on trial.
 On 2 January 2012, a Hindu worship center in New York City was firebombed.
 The Dotbusters were primarily based in New York and New Jersey and committed most of their crimes in Jersey City.
 A number of perpetrators have been brought to trial for these assaults.
 Although tougher anti-hate crime laws were passed by the New Jersey legislature in 1990, the attacks continued, with 58 cases of hate crimes against Indians in New Jersey reported in 1991.

 Persecution of Hindus also contemporarily has been seen in the Indian-administered union territory of Jammu and Kashmir.
-In the Kashmir region, approximately 300 Kashmiri Pandits were killed between September 1989 to 1990 in various incidents.
+In the Kashmir region, approximately 300 Kashmiri Pandits were killed between September 1989 and 1990 in various incidents.
 In early 1990, local Urdu newspapers Aftab and Al Safa called upon Kashmiris to wage jihad against India and ordered the expulsion of all Hindus choosing to remain in Kashmir.
-In the following days masked men ran in the streets with AK-47s, shooting to kill Hindus who would not leave.
+In the following days, masked men ran in the streets with AK-47s, shooting to kill Hindus who would not leave.
 Notices were placed on the houses of all Hindus, telling them to leave within 24 hours or die.
 Since March 1990, estimates of between 300,000 and 500,000 pandits have migrated outside Kashmir due to persecution by Islamic fundamentalists in the largest case of ethnic cleansing since the partition of India.
 Many Kashmiri Pandits have been killed by Islamist militants in incidents such as the Wandhama massacre and the 2000 Amarnath pilgrimage massacre.
 The incidents of massacring and forced eviction have been termed ethnic cleansing by some observers.

-In Bangladesh, on 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the Vice President of the Jamaat-e-Islami to death for the war crimes committed during the 1971 Bangladesh Liberation War.
+In Bangladesh, on 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the Vice President of the Jamaat-e-Islami, to death for the war crimes committed during the 1971 Bangladesh Liberation War.
 Following the sentence, the Hindus were attacked in different parts of the country.
-Hindu properties were looted, Hindu houses were burnt into ashes and Hindu temples were desecrated and set on fire.
+Hindu properties were looted, Hindu houses were burnt to the ground, and Hindu temples were desecrated and set on fire.
 This trend has continued, sadly; Islamist groups in Bangladesh, nearing the 50th anniversary of the Bengali Hindu Genocide, set fire to and vandalized several Hindu temples along with 80 houses.